ane/ane.github.io/meta.md

 title: About
 ---

 I'm a Finnish&ndash;French software engineer living in Jyväskylä, Finland.
+I work at [Qvantel](http://www.qvantel.com).

 This blog is mainly about programming and software.
 For a bit of background, you can read a [a meta post of sorts]({% post_url 2016-01-01-before-we-begin %}) that describes the tone of the